crukci-bioinformatics/ampliconseq/README.md

 --------|----------|------------
-ID      | yes      | The library identifier or barcode Sample  | yes      | The name or identifier of the sample from which the library was created BAM     | no       | The BAM file name or path (can be a relative or absolute path)
+ID      | yes      | The library identifier or barcode Sample  | yes      | The name or identifier of the sample from which the library was created BAM     | no       | The BAM file name (where the directory can be specified as a configuration parameter) or path (can be a relative or absolute path)

-Replicate libraries created from the same sample will share the same `Sample` name.
-The pipeline creates a variant call summary table in which variants called within replicates of the same sample are gathered and reported together with an assigned confidence level.
-The QC report clusters libraries based on variant allele fractions and identifies possible sample library mispairings where replicate libraries are quite dissimilar to each other but more similar to other libraries in the run.
+Replicate libraries created from the same sample will share the same `Sample` name or identifier.
+This sample-based grouping of libraries is used in the pipeline when creating the variant call summary table, in which variants called within replicates of the same sample are gathered and reported together with a confidence level.
+Is is also used when identifying possible sample library mispairings as part of the QC report; libraries are clustered based on variant allele fractions and replicate libraries from the same sample are expected to cluster together.

-An example sample sheet containing duplicate libraries for each of two samples is given below (note that a single run can contain hundreds of libraries).
+An example sample sheet containing duplicate libraries for each of two samples is given below.
+This is a small snippet of a sample sheet; runs typically contain tens or hundreds of libraries.

 ```
 ID                  Sample        BAM